How to Prepare for Your Imaging Test

 Please note: Due to radiologist preferences, preparations may vary by exam location.
 Please ask the scheduler for any specific instructions at the time that you make your appointment.

 Preparation may be required.
 Please check with the facility where you are having your test for any specific instructions.

 Please inform us of any metal in your body at time of scheduling.
 Remove any metal, jewelry, or hairpins prior to the scan.
-Specific preparation information will be given when your appointment is scheduled.
+For safety reasons, you will be required to change your clothes into a hospital gown.
+Further preparation information will be given when your appointment is scheduled.

 Specific preparation information will be given when your appointment is scheduled.
 Study times vary in length.

 Generally, you should have nothing by mouth for five hours before your appointment.
 Please allow three hours for the procedure.

 Generally, you should have nothing by mouth for six hours before your appointment.
 This includes chewing gum and smoking cigarettes.

 In some cases, you may be asked to drink fluids to fill your bladder.
 This should be completed one hour before the procedure.
 Do not empty your bladder until the procedure is complete.